gucheen/rect-restrict/README.md

 ![rect-restrict](https://badgen.net/npm/v/@gucheen/rect-restrict)

-RectRestrict is a simple util to help you restrict your target to some areas(rectangle).
+RectRestrict is simple util to help you restrict your target to some areas(rectangle).

 ## Motivation

-Recently in a project of mine, I need to restrict an user-draggable item to several areas.
+Recently in a project of mine, I need to restrict a user-draggable item to several areas.

-Users can drag the item to any where on the web page, but the item finally need to be in several areas when it was dropped.
+Users can drag the item to anywhere on the web page, but the item finally needs to be in several areas when it was dropped.

 So, I wrote this simple util.